CyrilPeponnet/slackhal/README.md

 This is where you will initialize the `plugin.Metadata` struct and add your commands / triggers.
 It must end with a call to `plugin.PluginManager.Register()` function call to load you plugin.

+*NOTE:* You should not use this function to init your plugin, this is only meant for registration process.
+Use the `Init` function for that.

 ### Package consideration

-If you are not creating your plugin under the `buitin` package you will need to update `slackhal.go` to import your module like:
+If you are not creating your plugin under the `builtins` package you will need to update `slackhal.go` to import your module like:

 ```go
 _ "github.com/CyrilPeponnet/slackhal/plugins/plugin-jira"
 ```

 where `pluginjira` is the subfolder where your parckage is stored.

+__TODO: Maybe we could use go-generate for that__

 ### Example: